firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 7. **Provision the device's WiFi settings and Xively device IDs.**  To do this we must boot into the device's MTA (manufacturing test application) by pulling P5.5 high and resetting the board.
 Connect a short jumper wire as shown between the BoosterPack connector pins J3-30 and J1-1 and press the reset button.

   The serial terminal will show a simple menu requesting that you fill in 6 fields, your WiFi network's SSID, security type, and passkey, and your Xively ACCOUND_ID, DEVICE_ID and DEVICE_SECRET.
 Enter each in turn as shown.
 In Tera Term, you can copy from Notepad with Ctrl-C then paste the unique ID strings with Edit->Paste.
-The best way to do this is to assemble your Xively ID strings in a text editor such as Notepad.
+The best way to do this is to first assemble your Xively ID strings in a text editor such as Notepad.

   ```
 ************************************************************************